Heartland Signal

 Read More

-Study: Working class woefully underrepresented in state legislatures
+North Dakota Study: Working class woefully underrepresented in state legislatures By MIKE MOEN Prairie News Service – 3/21/24

 In North Dakota and all other states, the backgrounds of people serving in state legislatures largely leave out a key demographic, the working class, according to a new national study.
 Researchers ...